jscastro-asu/100daysofcode/README.md

 **BEGINNER**

 Day 1
-- Variables
+-Variables
 Day 2
-- Data Types and Manipulate Strings
+-Data Types and Manipulate Strings
 Day 3
-- Control Flow and Logical Operators
+-Control Flow and Logical Operators
 Day 4
-- Randomization and Lists
+-Randomization and Lists
 Day 5
-- Loops
+-Loops
 Day 6
-- Functions and Karel
+-Functions and Karel

-This module is in Reeborg.
+-This module is in Reeborg.
 Exercises with my answers are at:

 Hurdle 2 https://bit.ly/3m8okRl
 Hurdle 3 https://bit.ly/30wy3t5
 Hurdle 4 https://bit.ly/3oY8JW8
 Maze https://bit.ly/3sgtiPK

 Day 7
 - Hangman Project
 - Used the following from previous modules
   -for and while loops
   -if/elif/else
   -list
   -for _ in range()
   -modules
  Day 8
  - Funcions with Inputs
  - Arguments and Parameters
 Day 9
 - Dictionary
 - Nested dictionary
 Day 10
 - Functions with outputs
 Day 11

-- BlackJack Capstone
+- BlackJack Game Capstone
 Day 12
 - Scope and Number Guessing
 Day 13
 - Debugging
 Day 14
 - Higher Lower Game

+**INTERMEDIATE**

-Day 15 - Intermediate
+Day 15
 Coffee Machine Program Requirements
 1. Prompt user by asking “What would you like? (espresso/latte/cappuccino):”
 a.
 Check the user’s input to decide what to do next.